-HAIL!
-Sovereign of the world of floods! whose majesty and might

-First dazzles, then enraptures, then o'erawes the aching sight: The pomp of kings and emperors, in every clime and zone, Grows dim beneath the splendour of thy glorious watery throne.
+HALL!
+Sovereign of the world of floods! whose majesty and might First dazzles, then enraptures, then o'crawes the aching sight: The pomp of kings and emperors, in every clime and zone, Grows dim beneath the splendour of thy glorious watery throne.

-No fleets can stop thy progress, no armies bid thee stay, But onward-onward-thy march still holds its way;

-The rising mists that well thee as thy heralds go before, And the music that proclaims thee is the thund'ring cat'ract's roar!
+No fleets can stop thy progress, no armies bid thee stay, But onward,-onward,-thy march still holds its way; The rising mists that veil thee as thy heralds go before, And the music that proclaims thee is the thund'ring cataract's roar,

-Thy diadem's an emerald, of the clearest, purest hue, Set round with waves of snow-white foam, and spray of feathery dew;

-While tresses of the brightest pearls float o'er thine ample sheet,

-And the rainbow lays its gorgeous gems in tribute at thy feet.
+Thy diadem's an emerald, of the clearest, purest hue, Set round with waves of snow-white foam, and spray of feathery dew; While tresses of the brightest pearls float o'er thine ample sheet, And the rainbow lavs its gorgeous gems in tribute at thy feet.

-Thy reign is from the ancient days, thy sceptre from on high, Thy birth was when the distant stars first lit the glowing sky; The sun, the moon, and all the orbs that shine upon thee now, Beheld the wreath of glory which first bound thine infant brow.
+Thy reign is from the ancient days, thy sceptre from on high; Thy birth was when the distant stars first lit the glowing sky; The sun, the moon, and all the orbs that shine upon thee now, Beheld the wreath of glory which first bound thine infant brow.

-And from that hour to this, in which I gaze upon thy stream,

-From age to age-in winter's frost or summer's sultry beam--

-By day, by night, without a pause, thy waves, with loud acclaim,

-In ceaseless sounds have still proclaimed the great Eternal's name
+And from that hour to this, in which I gaze upon thy stream, From age to age, in Winter's frost or Summer's sultry beam, By day, by night, without a pause, thy waves, with loud acclaim, In ceaseless sounds have still proclaim'd the Great Eternal's name.

-For whether, on thy forest-banks, the Indian of the wood, Or, since his day, the red man's foe on his fatherland has stood:

-Whoe'er has seen thine incense rise, or heard thy torrents roar,

-Must have knelt before the God of all to worship and adore.
+For whether, on thy forest banks, the Indian of the wood, Or, since his day, the red man's foe on his fatherland has stood; Whoe'er has seen thine incense rise, or heard thy torrents roar, Must have knelt before the God of all, to worship and adore.

 Accept, then, O Supremely Great!
 O Infinite!
 O God!
-From this primeval altar, the green and virgin sod, The humble homage that my soul in gratitude would pay To Thee whose shield has guarded me through all my wandering way.
+From this primeval altar, the green and virgin sod, The humble homage that my soul in gratitude would pay To Thee whose skield has guarded me through all my wandering way.

-For if the ocean be as nought in the hollow of Thine hand, And the stars of the bright firmament in Thy balance grains of sand;

-If Niagara's rolling flood seem great to us who humbly bow, Oh, Great Creator of the Whole, how passing great art Thou!
-(17)
+For if the ocean be as nought in the hollow of thine hand, And the stars of the bright firmament in thy balance grains of sand; If Niagara's rolling flood seems great to us who humbly bow, O Great Creator of the Whole, how passing great art Thou!

-But though Thy power is far more vast than finite mind can scan.

-Thy mercy is still greater shown to weak, dependent man: For him thou cloth'st the fertile earth with herbs, and fruit, and seed:

-For him the seas, the lakes, the streams, supply his hourly need.
+But though thy power is far more vast than finite mind can scan, Thy mercy is still greater shown to weak, dependent man: For him thou cloth'st the fertile globe with herbs, and fruit, and seed; For him the scas, the lakes, the streams, supply his hourly need.

-Around, on high, or far, or near, the universal whole Proclaims Thy glory, as the orbs in their fixed courses roll; And from Creation's grateful voice the hymn ascends above, While Heaven re-echoes back to Earth the chorus-"God is love!"
+Around, on high, or far, or near, the universal whole Proclaims thy glory, as the orbs in their fixed courses roll; And from creation's grateful voice the hymn ascends above, While heaven re-echoes back to earth the chorus-" God is love."